Get to Europe using airline miles: Economy class edition

 Etihad Guest (for American Airlines or Brussels Airlines)

-• The short story: Etihad Guest offers a good value for flying on American Airlines between the US and Europe during off-peak dates (October 15 - May 15).
+• The short story: Etihad Guest offers a reasonable value for flying on partners American Airlines or Brussels Airlines between the US and Europe at the shorter end of its distance-based award chart.

 • Key warnings: Etihad phone agents have historically had trouble booking partner awards, though the new call center in Serbia appears to be quite competent.
 If your agent appears to be having trouble, you might want to HUCA (hang up, call again).